 Late Payment Fee

 If you do not pay at least the minimum payment within 10 days of its due date, we may charge you a late fee equal to the maximum delinquency charge permitted under the Indiana Uniform Consumer Credit Code.
-Today, that amount is the amount shown as the “Late Payment” Fee in the Pricing Information, but the amount is subject to change as allowed by IC 24-4.5-1-106.
+Today, that amount is the amount shown as the “Late Payment” Fee on the Credit Card Terms and Conditions Disclosure, but the amount is subject to change as allowed by IC 24-4.5-1-106.